 Buyers today are actively conducting research prior to engaging a salesperson, but still need to communicate with sales to get educated and to be persuaded to take action.

-Develop training and guidelines for your sales team on how to regularly share content from their own social profiles and most importantly, when to serve specific content to current customers.
+Develop training with guidelines for your sales team on how to regularly share content from their own social profiles and most importantly, when to serve specific content to current customers.

 “All will benefit from the brand’s enhanced profile and expanded reach as a result of effective content marketing,” says Veronica Stoddart.
 “But the greatest value will accrue to sales and marketing, because it can help close the critical gap between the two by turning leads into paying customers — which is the holy grail, after all.”